unzerdev/magento2/README.md

 ## SYSTEM REQUIREMENTS
 This extension requires PHP 7.1, PHP 7.2, PHP 7.3 or PHP 7.4.
-It also depends on the heidelpay/heidelpay-php SDK, which will be installed along with the plugin.
+It also depends on the unzerdev/php-sdk, which will be installed along with the plugin.

-Please refer to the additional requirements listed under https://docs.heidelpay.com/docs/system-requirements (et seq.).
+Please refer to the additional requirements listed under https://docs.unzer.com/docs/system-requirements (et seq.).

 ## LICENSE
-Copyright (C) 2019 heidelpay GmbH
+Copyright (C) 2019 Unzer GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.